Indonesian martial arts: Kuntao

 Kuntao is a Hokkien term for martial arts, in this case referring to those practised by the Tionghoa community of the Indonesian archipelago.
 Kuntao has a long history in the region dating back to ancient times.
 Such has been the influence between kuntao and pencak silat that the terms are used interchangeably in some regions.
 Every Chinese community in Indonesia either has or historically had some style of kuntao, but they were not taught openly until the latter half of the 20th century.
 Northern and southern Chinese martial arts are represented in kuntao, both from the external and internal schools.
-Some systems were directly imported from China and underwent little or no changes, such as thaikek (taiji), pakua (baguazhang or eight-trigram palm) and peh-ho (baihequan or white crane fist).
+Some systems were directly imported from China and underwent little or no changes, such as thaikek (tai chi), pakua (baguazhang or eight-trigram palm) and peh-ho (baihequan or white crane fist).
 Other popular systems originate from the same states as the Chinese communities who practice them, so that Fujian, Shandong, Kongfu and Guangdong styles dominate.